waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 # Spam-protected chat2 application with on-chain group management

 This document is a tutorial on how to run the chat2 application in the spam-protected mode using the Waku-RLN-Relay protocol and with dynamic/on-chain group management.
-In the on-chain/dynamic group management, the state of the group members i.e., their identity commitment keys is moderated via a membership smart contract deployed on the Goerli network which is one of the Ethereum test-nets.
+In the on-chain/dynamic group management, the state of the group members i.e., their identity commitment keys is moderated via a membership smart contract deployed on the Sepolia network which is one of the Ethereum test-nets.
 Members can be dynamically added to the group and the group size can grow up to 2^20 members.
 This differs from the prior test scenarios in which the RLN group was static and the set of members' keys was hardcoded and fixed.

 ## Prerequisites
-To complete this tutorial, you will need 1) an account with at least `0.001` ethers on the Goerli test net and 2) a hosted node on the Goerli testnet.
+To complete this tutorial, you will need 1) an account with at least `0.001` ethers on the Sepolia testnet and 2) a hosted node on the Sepolia testnet.
 In case you are not familiar with either of these two steps, you may follow the following tutorial to fulfill the [prerequisites of running on-chain spam-protected chat2](./pre-requisites-of-running-on-chain-spam-protected-chat2.md).
 Note that the required `0.001` ethers correspond to the registration fee, however, you still need to have more funds in your account to cover the cost of the transaction gas fee.